 What is Academic Misconduct?

 Academic misconduct is cheating.
 There are various types of cheating, which are covered here.
-You will find more detailed definitions and information about different forms of academic misconduct in your examination and assessment handbook and also on Student Hub.
+The full definitions of the various types of academic misconduct are published in the Examination and Assessment Regulations 2022/23, Section 2 on Academic Misconduct and there is more information on the Student Hub.

 Sometimes students commit academic misconduct without fully understanding why they have done something wrong.
 To protect yourself from committing academic misconduct, you should understand what it is and learn some of the common mistakes students make.

 - remember that all the work you submit has to be your own.
 If you refer to another person's work, you must acknowledge it properly

 - if you are unsure whether what you are doing is correct, ask for help.
 Your tutor or Academic Advisor can help you with academic enquiries.
 Student Mentors and RLF Writers in Residence also offer free assistance

 - if you are suffering from difficult personal circumstances, don't keep it to yourself.
 You can receive confidential help from the Student Centre if you have been affected by mental or physical illness, or problems such as bereavement.

 The University of Sussex has a set of Academic Integrity Values which all students are expected to follow.
 These values are:

 - honesty: The work you produce for assessment is your own and where you have used others' work, this is clearly acknowledged by including references in your assessments.
 Your school will tell you which referencing system to use

 - trust: Your tutors and fellow students can trust you to be honest about the work you produce and submit for assessment